sampolk/D-VIC/README.md

 The following scripts (in the Experiments folder) generate the relevant experiments:

 - DVIC_demo.m evaluates the D-VIS clustering algorithm on four benchmark hyperspectral images.
 This script can be used to replicate experiments that appear in Section 4.1 of article 1.
-- ADVIS_demo.m compares the ADVIS active learning algorithm against the D-VIS clustering algorithm .
+- ADVIS_demo.m compares the ADVIS active learning algorithm against the D-VIS clustering algorithm.
 This script is used for experiments that appear in article 2.
 - syntheticExperiment.m replicates the synthetic data experiments presented in Section 3.2 of article 1.
 - runGridSearches.m replicates hyperparameter optimization performed in article 1 and replicates Figure 8 in article 1.
 - tAnalysis.m analyzes the robustness of D-VIC to diffusion time and replicates Figure 9 in article 1.